MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 ---
 # Deploy an R Model as a web service with mrsdeploy

-**Applies to: Microsoft R Client 3.x, Machine Learning Server 9.x, Microsoft R Server 9.x**
+**Applies to: Microsoft R Client 3.x, Machine Learning Server, Microsoft R Server 9.x**

 ## Objective